Ehiremen/literate-pancake/random problems/README.md

 # **random problems**
-These are random (mostly short) problems I encounter and attempt
+These are literally random problems I got from a source other than one of the other directories in this repo

 ## Current problems solved/in progress
 ### *Using C:*